 Temporary wastewater release

-Gippsland Water will begin a temporary release of untreated trade waste to the Regional Outfall System (ROS) today.
+Gippsland Water will temporarily release untreated trade waste to the Regional Outfall System (ROS) from tomorrow while Australian Paper restores normal operations following its annual maintenance shut.

-Mr Skeels said there was a small chance the unscheduled release of untreated trade wastewater may be briefly noticeable to residents in the Wellington Shire who directly lived or travelled near the Regional Outfall System.
+Mr Clark said there was a chance the unscheduled release of untreated trade wastewater could briefly impact residents in the Wellington Shire who lived or travelled near the Regional Outfall System.

-“Gippsland Water appreciates the community’s patience and understanding as we work to rectify this situation, which is expected to be fully resolved by mid next week,” he said.
+“Gippsland Water appreciates the community’s patience and understanding as we work to rectify this situation in the next few weeks,” he said.

 All media enquiries: